jaredwray/ecto/README.md

 -----

+Ecto is a modern template consolidation engine that works with top template engines like EJS, Markdown, Pug, Nunjucks, Mustache, Handlebars, and Liquid.
+It consolidates these template engines to a single library, allowing you to use any of them with ease.
+With features like automatic engine selection, an easy-to-use API, zero-configuration needs, and regular updates, you can rest assured that Ecto works as expected for all your templating needs.

 ## Features

 * Zero Config by default but all properties exposed for flexibility.
 Check out our easy [API.](#api)
 * Async `render` and `renderFromFile` functions for ES6 and Typescript.
 * [Render via Template File](#render-from-file) with Automatic Engine Selection.
 No more selecting which engine to use, engine choice is automatically decided based on the file extension.